Interactive Character Control with Auto-Regressive Motion Diffusion Models: Experiments

 \subsubsection{Task Oriented Sampling}

-In this section, we present a comparative study of the performance of the MVAE and A-MDM models on the target-reaching task for task-oriented sampling.
-Specifically, we conducted five trial runs for each base model, as depicted in distinctive colors in the accompanying figures.
-At each step, the base model generated 500 candidate states through random sampling, and the state that resulted in the shortest distance to the target was selected.
+In this section, we present a comparison of the performance of the VAE-based models and A-MDM on the target-reaching task using task-oriented sampling.
+We conducted five trials for each base model, as depicted in different colors in Figure \ref{fig_sampling_reaching}.

-For this experiment, we set the target at (10 feet,10 feet) (blue dots) and started from a fixed pose placed at the origin (green dots).
-Both models were trained on four locomotion clips extracted from the LaFAN1~\cite{harvey2020robust} dataset, including walking, jumping, and running.
-MVAE followed the default MoE network and training schedule, while A-MDM used the MLP structure and a 16-step diffusion process.
-The trajectories displayed in the left part of Figure~\ref{fig_sampling_reaching} support the findings in \cite{ling2020character} that MVAE tends to wander around, especially when it approaches the target, while A-MDM forms more direct paths (right part of Figure~\ref{fig_sampling_reaching}).
-The reason for this lies in the larger set of movement elements that A-MDM has access to during sampling, contributing to significantly faster task completion, as shown in Figure~\ref{fig:diversity}.

-Noted motion generation using greedy search is likely to cause zig-zags in trajectories and discontinuity in limb poses with both MVAE and A-MDM, given it exhausts all possible choices along the way and selects one path which is shortest which is unnatural in sampling.
-Only a smooth transition between neighboring frames can be guaranteed.
-It can not be used as an ideal solution.
-Instead, it serves as a helpful evaluation metric in our study which visualizes the sampling space of an auto-regressive motion synthesizer and generalization ability.
-A model that can reach targets with greedy search with natural poses and trajectories would be the optimal base model that can result in ideal performance in downstream tasks.